apache/mxnet/example/image-classification/README.md

 training and `mydata_val.rec` for validation, and the former contains 95% images.

-We first prepare two `lst` files, which consist of the labels and image paths can be used for generating `rec` files.
+We first prepare two `.lst` files, which consist of the labels and image paths can be used for generating `rec` files.

 ```bash